domoticz/domoticz/dzVents/documentation/README.md

 	- **fromJSON(json, fallback <sup>2.4.16</sup>)**: *Function*.
 Turns a json string to a Lua table.
 Example: `local t = domoticz.utils.fromJSON('{ "a": 1 }')`.
 Followed by: `print( t.a )` will print 1.
 Optional 2nd param fallback will be returned if json is nil or invalid.
 	- **fromXML(xml, fallback )**: *Function*: <sup>2.5.1</sup>.
 Turns a xml string to a Lua table.
 Example: `local t = domoticz.utils.fromXML('<testtag>What a nice feature!</testtag>') Followed by: `print( t.texttag)` will print What a nice feature!
 Optional 2nd param fallback will be returned if xml is nil or invalid.
 	 - **groupExists(parm)**: *Function*: <sup>2.4.28</sup> returns name when entered with valid groupID or ID when entered with valid groupName or false when not a groupID or groupName of an existing group
+	 - **hardwareExists(parm)**: *Function*: <sup>3.0.7</sup> returns name when entered with valid hardwareID or ID when entered with valid hardwareName or false when not a hardwareID or hardwareName of an existing (and active  )hardware module
 	- **inTable(table, searchString)**: *Function*: <sup>2.4.21</sup> Returns `"key"` if table has searchString as a key, `"value"` if table has searchString as value and `false` otherwise.
 	- **isJSON(string[, content])**: *Function*: <sup>3.0.4</sup> Returns `true` if content is 'application/json' or string is enclosed in {} and `false` otherwise.
 	- **isXML(string[, content])**: *Function*: <sup>3.0.4</sup> Returns `true` if content is 'text/xml' or 'application/xml' or string is enclosed in <> and `false` otherwise.